ieeeupsb/workshop_ESP8266/exercises/ex2.md

-# Displaying data in a webpage
+# The Basics - Displaying data in a webpage

 Create a new arduino sketch.
 For this example we will need a few libraries.
 Add these at the top of the file.